spacetelescope/jwst/docs/jwst/align_refs/description.rst

 sub-package that is part of Stage 3 :ref:`calwebb_coron3 <calwebb_coron3>` processing.
 It computes offsets between science target images and reference PSF images, and shifts the PSF images into alignment.
-This is performed on a per-integration basis for both the science target data and the reference PSF data.
-Each integration contained in the stacked PSF data (the result of the :ref:`stack_refs <stack_refs_step>`) step is aligned to each integration within a given science target exposure.
+This is performed on the first integration for both the science target data and the reference PSF data.
+The first integration contained in the stacked PSF data (the result of the :ref:`stack_refs <stack_refs_step>`) step is aligned to the first integration within a given science target exposure.
 This results in a new product for each science target exposure that contains a stack of individual PSF images that have been aligned to each integration in the science target exposure.